CS222-UIUC/course-project-team91-translationGPT/README.md

 ## Group Members and Roles

-- **Member 1**: Responsible for designing and implementing the YouTube Video Downloader and Audio Extractor module.
-Also contributed to project documentation.
+- **Eason:** Project lead.
+Design the whole pipeline and architecture.
+Implement pipeline.
+Contributed to project documentation.

-- **Member 2**: Developed the Transcription and Translation Modules.
+- **Mingjun:** Srt subtitle preprocess.
+Managed project coordination and scheduling.
+Also responsible for coding standards and quality assurance in the project.

+- **David:** Prompt engineer on GPT4.
 Worked extensively with OpenAI's GPT model to ensure accurate transcriptions and translations.

-- **Member 3**: Implemented the Subtitle File Generator and Subtitle Embedder modules.
-Also handled the integration of FFmpeg into the project.

-- **Member 4**: Managed project coordination and scheduling.
-Also responsible for coding standards and quality assurance in the project.Oversaw the project's installation and usage documentation.
+- **Danny:** Web demo development and deploy (Streamlit).
+Oversaw the project's installation and usage documentation.
 Also contributed to the development and testing of the project.